JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 `W_0 - 1 = (M_0 * F_0) / R_0 = 0.0012`.

-As we will see below, the value of `W_0` represents the block size expansion factor for which the minimum fee would entirely cover for the block penalty, making a block size of `B = M * W_0` neutral for miner profit.
+As we will see below, the value of `W_0` represents the block size expansion factor for which the minimum fee would entirely cover for the block penalty, making a block size of `B = M * W_0` neutral to miner profit.

 We will find a general neutral fee function which will output a fee required to make block size expansion with a given factor neutral to miner profit.